 - Keeping low balances on all of your credit cards.

 - Paying off any bills or credit accounts that are past due.

 Credit reporting agencies sometimes make mistakes on credit reports, which can cause borrowers to have a lower credit score than they should.
 These errors can arise from clerical mistakes, such as incorrectly inputting a date or Social Security Number (SSN) in a person’s records.

 Furthermore, many people who notice errors in their credit reports usually find that these mistakes are simple to fix.
 Once you find an error, you can report it to the appropriate credit agencies.
 The Fair Credit Reporting Act (FCRA) ensures that credit agencies and organizations are responsible for correcting any erroneous information on a credit report.
 This also applies if you are the victim of identity fraud.

 You can request one free credit report each year.
 This way, you can keep track of your financial standing and make sure your credit score accurately reflects your borrowing history.
 You can also request your credit report individually from each of the three credit bureaus.

 Check Your Credit Report From These Bureaus

 What if I do not have a credit score?

-If you do not have any credit history to constitute a score, then you will need to begin building your credit before you can receive a credit report.
-There are many ways to start, but applying for a credit card is one of the most common.
+If you do not have any credit history, you won’t have a credit score.
+Therefore, you will need to begin building your credit before you can receive a credit report.
+There are many ways to start building your credit, but applying for a credit card is one of the most common ways.